-Do you have a song you need produced?
-Recorded or mixed?
-Don't have a song written yet at all?
+Do you have a song you need produced, recorded or mixed?
 Let me help you get your project from any stage of its development to the ears and wallets of your screaming fans!

-I have been songwriting for nearly 2 decades and in the last few years have been producing and engineering music for various artists and my own projects.
-I have experience producing in many genres, specializing in Indie Rock/Pop/Folk.
-I love working with clients to finish songs, so whether you have a track that needs mixing/mastering or you're at the stage where you only have unfinished song ideas, I can get you to the finish line.
+I have been a songwriter for nearly 2 decades and I produce and engineer music for many artists, as well as my own projects.
+I have experience producing in many genres, but I specialize in Indie Rock/Pop/Folk.
+I love working with clients to finish songs, so whether you have a track that needs mixing/mastering or you're at the stage where you only have unfinished song ideas, I will get you to the finish line!

 Interview with Adam Breitkreuz